austyngo/ETL-web-scrape/README.md

 soup = BeautifulSoup(r.text, 'html.parser')
 ```

-Navigating a site.
+### Navigating a site
 In this example, there is a page for each category of brands.
 ```python
 #create a list to store URLs
 cat_link=[]